ASKurz/Statistical_Rethinking_with_brms_ggplot2_and_the_tidyverse/Ch._04_Linear_Models.md

 ```

 ```
-##  num [1:4000, 1:352] 157 157 157 158 157 ...
+##  num [1:4000, 1:352] 157 157 157 157 157 ...
 ```

 When you specify `summary = F`, `fitted()` returns a matrix of values with as many rows as there were post-warmup iterations across your HMC chains and as many columns as there were cases in your analysis.
-Because we had 4000 post-warmup iterations and *n* = 352, `fitted()` returned a matrix of 4000 rows and 352 vectors.
+Because we had 4000 post-warmup iterations and $n$ = 352, `fitted()` returned a matrix of 4000 rows and 352 vectors.
 If you omitted the `summary = F` argument, the default is `TRUE` and `fitted()` will return summary information instead.

 Much like rethinking's `link()`, `fitted()` can accommodate custom predictor values with its `newdata` argument.